radioarcane/radio-arcane.com/_posts/events/dark-castle-fest-2023.md

    Featuring live performances by:

-   The Kentucky Vampires • The Neuro Farm • Dead Cool • In A Darkened Room • Scary Black • Motuvius Rex • Talking To Shadows • Ominous Erotica
+   The Kentucky Vampires • The Neuro Farm • Dead Cool • In A Darkened Room •  Talking To Shadows • Scary Black • Ominous Erotica

    DJs: